Barry Schwartz: The Idea that Shaped My Career

-Barry Schwartz is a visiting professor at Haas School of Business, U.C.
-Berkeley, emeritus professor of psychology at Swarthmore College, and the author of The Paradox of Choice, Why We Work, Practical Wisdom (with Kenneth Sharpe), and, forthcoming in fall 2025, Choose Wisely (with Richard Schuldenfrei).
+Barry Schwartz is emeritus professor of psychology at Swarthmore College.
+He was also a visiting professor at Haas School of Business, U.C.
+Berkeley.
+He is the author of The Paradox of Choice, Why We Work, Practical Wisdom (with Kenneth Sharpe), and, most recently, Choose Wisely (with Richard Schuldenfrei).

 Many years ago, the very distinguished experimental psychologist, George Miller, in a presidential address to the American Psychological Association, admonished the academics in his audience to “give psychology away.”